The programme comprises grants for:

 Only applicants whose main artistic practice is in Sweden or who are permanent residents of Sweden may be awarded a grant.
 Only in exceptional cases may support be given to exhibitions in a commercial context.
 The lowest amount awarded by the Arts Grants Committee is 3,000 SEK.

 The Board prioritises support to artists who are invited by other countries' institutions.
-Applications for events at Swedish embassies, or other contexts where the promotion of Sweden is an important part, are normally not supported.

 International Exchange, December 2012